What's Trending in Valentine Nails for 2026

 For Galentine's celebrations: If you're celebrating with friends on February 13th (the traditional Galentine's Day), book for February 10th-11th.
 You want that fresh mani energy for your celebration.

-For general February valentine vibes: Honestly, you can rock valentine nails the entire month.
-I have clients who come in late January and ride those valentine designs through mid-February.
+For general February valentine vibes: You can rock valentine nails the entire month.
+Many clients come in late January and ride those valentine designs through mid-February.
 There's no rule saying you can only wear hearts on February 14th.

 What to Tell Your Nail Tech